Holidays on Thailand west beaches

 However, if you stay well away from noisy, frantic Ton Sai bay – the transport hub – even just across the neck at Loh Dulum bay, you can find some serenity, lovely sand, turquoise water and those sensational views.

 Phi Phi Leh is half an hour away by boat and has no accommodation at all but still suffers the ‘Curse of the Longtails‘ with roaring longboats coming and going endlessly.

 If you hire a private longtail take a trip to Bamboo Island after Phi Phi Leh; it’s a tiny tranquil place devoid of structures and massed visitors.

 Day trips by boat from Phuket to the Phi Phi islands are also popular.
-The Phi Phi region is best December-March.
+Thailand west beaches are best December-March.

 West Railay, the Krabi Coast

 Accessible from Ao Nang in a few minutes by longtail boat, West Railay (aka Rai Leh) is stunningly pretty, has restrained development, reasonable prices, soft white sand and clear water, tho’ longtail taxis still park there cluttering the view, impeding swimming and not helping the water purity.
 Still, it’s better than paying the extortionate prices at Thailand’s Rayavadee Premier on the next beach – Laem Phra Nang – and still getting the longtails and their day trippers swarming the beach.
 Best December-March.